mdoyle179/MsgGories/README.md

 1. Execute the following command at the folder location where mongoDB is installed to import players to the db, where /path/to/the/ represents the path to where players.json file is.
 The file is in the root directory of the repository by default.

     1. mongoimport --db msggories --collection Players --file /pathTo/players.json --jsonArray
-1. When you go to run (steps in next section of ReadMe) verify that "MongoDB Connected" is logged in the terminal.
+1. When you go to run (next section) verify that "MongoDB Connected" is logged in the terminal.

-To run:
+## To run:
 1. npm run dev

-Useful Tools:
+## Useful Tools:
 1. Install React Developer Tools on your browser of preference.
 1. Install Redux DevTools on your browser of preference